-The basic cylinder balance test can be a great way to pinpoint a cylinder that is under performing.
-When an engine has a rough running condition this is an indication that a cylinder is not performing as well as the other cylinders in the engine.
+The basic cylinder balance test can be a great way to pinpoint a cylinder that's under performing.
+When an engine has a rough running condition this is an indication a cylinder is not working as well as the other cylinders in the engine.

 In a perfect world and on a properly running engine all cylinders will produce the same amount of energy.
 This can be confirmed and tested one at a time.